 For example, if you suffer a job loss or a sharp decline in the stock market right before you plan to retire, you might need to hold off for a time.
 We can test the sequence risk on a portfolio—how timing impacts the outcome—but major financial decisions require a data check and a gut check.

-How often does an annual return equal the average return?
-Not very often.
+How often is the S&P 500’s annual return equal to the average return?

 The average annualized return for the S&P 500 is about 9% between 1980 – 2019.
 Yet, over 40 years, the index only produced a 9% return once during this time.
 The actual return is typically much higher or considerably lower.